On the Run (1999 film): Premise

 Albert is an introverted travel agent living a lonely life in New York City.
-When Louie, his best friend from childhood, appears having just escaped from prison, Albert's quiet existence is permanently disrupted.
+When his childhood best friend Louie appears having just escaped from prison, Albert's quiet existence is permanently disrupted.
 What ensues is one long, crazy night in New York that will change both their lives forever.

 Reception

 Lisa Nesselson of Variety wrote, "Mostly inventive, and consistently well played, this mismatched-buddy film boasts ample laughs and awkward situations that are easy to identify with, wacky though they are."
 Writing in the New York Press, Matt Zoller Seitz said "the vibe is wonderfully fresh, and there isn't a dull or unpleasurable scene in the movie, thanks to De Almeida's ability to build spare but sustained comic setpieces and give the actors room to maneuver within them."
 He also praised the acting of the two male leads as well as the supporting cast.
 Portuguese publication Público similarly lauded the pairing of Imperioli and Ventimiglia and said they are given a "rare opportunity to shine as protagonists."

+On the review aggregator website Rotten Tomatoes, 60% of 5 critics' reviews are positive.
+Metacritic, which uses a weighted average, assigned the film a score of 38 out of 100, based on 5 critics, indicating "generally unfavorable" reviews.